-Reading a medieval work to the likes of Chaucer’s Canterbury Tales, I’m bedazzled by the extent of supplementary content.
-In addition to the footnotes there’s the arsenal of the appendix, the glossary, the over-insightful and spoiler-bound introduction, the publication history, timeline, grammar lessons, etc.
+Reading a medieval work akin Chaucer’s Canterbury Tales, I become severely overwhelmed by the extent of supplementary material.
+In addition to the footnotes, my particular edition features an appendix, the glossary, the over-insightful and spoiler-bound introduction, the publication history, timeline, grammar lessons, etc.

-Roughly forty percent of my particular edition houses meta-content.
+Roughly forty percent of it constitutes meta-content.
 And granted, there is much scholarly value in it.
-But believe you me, if scholarly pursuit be not your enterprise, you’ll probably benefit more by, well, in plain words, not giving a fuck.
+But if scholarly pursuit is not your enterprise, you’ll probably benefit more by, well, in plain words, not giving a fuck.

-When it comes to poetic works, such as that of Chaucer’s caliber, focus on maintaining rhythm and enjoying flow.
+When it comes to poetic works of this sort, focus on maintaining rhythm and enjoying the flow.
 Sacrifice a few explanatory remarks.

 You’ll ultimately miss but a small fraction of the really important, but make leaps in your appreciation.
-That is provided you aim to reap the maximum joy per the moment, rather than aim for an arbitrary academic goal a-posteriori.
+That is provided you aim to extract maximum overall utility per the moment, rather than aim for an arbitrary academic goal a-posteriori.

 Anyhow, that’s my take.
 Once I let myself proceed without interruption for even a couple of dozen lines of Chaucer’s Middle English verse, something magical transpires.
 I begin to legitimately enjoy a piece of sensational narrative poetry written 650 years back.

 That despite having neglected almost as many footnote references as there are lines of verse.
-I gradually (more on this below) began to just disregard em and go with that flow.
+I gradually (more on this below) began to simply disregard them.

 Now much of the introductory and appended meta-content doesn’t actually steal attention.
 But the in-line footnote references will, if you indulge them.
 I had to exert certain discipline and stave them off … like mosquitoes, during a humid summer night.